As an MSF donor, you fuel the delivery of medical aid to the people who need it most, no matter where they are.

 Where MSF HK funds were allocated in 2020

 Each year an audited financial report for MSF HK is made public together with our HK Activity Report to give details on our activities and expenditure in each country and region and reflects on the major challenges we faced over the year.

-In 2019, a total of HKD375,089,166 has been allocated from MSF HK for MSF emergency and medical programmes globally.
-The countries that received the largest fund from MSF HK were Democratic Republic of Congo, Lebanon, Afghanistan, South Sudan, Nigeria, Iraq, Pakistan and Bangladesh.
+In 2020, a total of HKD 297,065,138 has been allocated from MSF HK for MSF emergency and medical programmes globally.
+The countries that received the largest fund from MSF HK were Democratic Republic of Congo, South Sudan, Bangladesh, Afghanistan, Yemen, Lebanon, Nigeria and India.
 MSF has been around in these countries for decades as chronic armed conflicts and disease outbreaks have made it difficult for the population to get vital medical care.

-Whereas in Hong Kong, MSF team was mobilised to provide medical assistance during the Hong Kong Polytechnic University situation and has been in contact with medical networks, on-the-ground responders and organisations since June 2019.
-In addition in 2020, our operation team has been responding to the COVID-19 outbreak and conducting health promotion and mental health workshops to support the vulnerable communities such as people experiencing homelessness, the elderly, foreign domestic helpers, and others.
+Whereas in Hong Kong, our operation team has been responding to the COVID-19 outbreak and conducting health promotion and mental health workshops to support the vulnerable communities such as people experiencing homelessness, the elderly, foreign domestic helpers, and others.
 You may access simple coping strategies to relieve stress and anxiety here: howareyou.msf.hk.